 It's important to know that getting an assessment does not waive any custody rights; it just tells them where the situation stands now to aid the court in potential decisions on how it should be handled.

-If you are ordered to participate in a DVA, some resources can help you prepare for the assessment and find the resources you need to get started.
+If you are ordered to participate in a DV evaluation, some resources can help you prepare for the assessment and find the resources you need to get started.

 The National Domestic Violence Hotline (1-800-799-7233) can provide information, support, and referrals to local programs and resources.